Fruit & Vegetable Benefits, Growing Tips & Recipes

 Signs Your Bananas Are Ready to Harvest

-• The fruit has filled out and the ridges are less pronounced
+• The fruit has grown further and the ridges have become less visible on the surface itself.

-• Color change from deep green to a lighter green or pale yellow
+• We are seeing the color changing from dark green to light green or pale yellow only.

-• The flower at the end has dried up and fallen off
+• The flower at the terminal end has surely dried up and fallen off.
+Moreover, this process indicates the natural completion of the flowering cycle.

 Proper Harvesting Techniques

-Many gardeners cut notches in the pseudostem when harvesting, making it easier to bring the bunch down slowly.
-Your back will thank you.
+Many gardeners actually cut small cuts in the stem when picking bananas, and this definitely makes it easier to bring the heavy bunch down slowly.
+Your back will actually feel much better.
+You will definitely notice the difference.

 Ripening Process After Harvest